Ridhim-RR/Java-Learning/README.md

 This repository is dedicated to learning Java programming language from scratch.
-Whether I am looking to understand the basics or an experienced programmer aiming to deepen your understanding, this repository provides a structured approach to learning Java.
+Whether I am looking to understand the basics and  aiming to deepen my understanding, this repository provides a structured approach to learning Java.